vandycknick/webtty/README.md

 - [Yarn](https://classic.yarnpkg.com/en/docs/install) >= 1.22.0

 ### Setup
-Before you can kick of a build you will need to run the following command.
-This will restore the projects dependencies and generate the required json schema messages.
+Before you can kick off a build you will need to run the following command.
+This will restore the project's dependencies and generate the required JSON schema messages.
-(This is necessary because not everything is fully integrated into msbuild yet.)
+(This is necessary because not everything is fully integrated into MSBuild yet.)

 #### Unix (Linux/MacOs)
 ```sh